projectsyn/component-storageclass/.github/PULL_REQUEST_TEMPLATE.md

 Contributors guide: ./CONTRIBUTING.md

 Remove items that do not apply.
 For completed items, change [ ] to [x].
-These things are not required to open a PR and can be done afterwards, while the PR is open.
+These things are not required to open a PR and can be done afterwards while the PR is open.
 -->